Athletics Return to Play 2020-21.NEW

 - Burning questions from big day — Mark Tennis, Cal-Hi Sports

 2.2.21 — Menlo School and its associated leagues West Bay Athletic (WBAL), West Catholic Athletic (WCAL) and Peninsula Athletic (PAL) will continue to follow the Governor’s Office, State Department of Public Health, San Mateo County, and CIF/CCS authorities regarding return-to-play protocol.
-Teams cannot begin competition until it has moved into the properly colored tier.
-Information will continue to be updated as competition dates near.

 All Menlo School teams in both seasons are practicing or have practice schedules in place.
 Please contact the varsity head coach contact for program information on any level of sport.